SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Transfer to X

-BSDS500~\cite{arbelaez2011contour} contains $200$ training (\textit{train}), $100$ validation (\textit{val}) and $200$ test (\textit{test}) images, which is a widely used dataset in edge detection.
+\paragraph{Edge Detection} BSDS500~\cite{arbelaez2011contour} contains $200$ training (\textit{train}), $100$ validation (\textit{val}) and $200$ test (\textit{test}) images, which is a widely used dataset in edge detection.
 The \textit{trainval} set is used for training, which is augmented in the same way as \cite{xie2015holistically}.
 When evaluating on the \textit{test} set, standard non-maximum suppression (NMS)~\cite{dollar2015fast} is applied to thin the detected edges.
 The results are reported in Table~\ref{table:edge}, where our method outperforms the baseline method HED in two metrics (OIS and AP) and achieves the same ODS.
-The qualitative results on the \textit{test} set are shown in Figure~\ref{fig:visual} (d).